 This is the first day of spring according to the old lunar calendar used in pre-modern Japan and China.
 Setsubun ceremonies are held to drive away evil.
 The most common ritual nowadays is the throwing of roasted beans while shouting "Demons out!
 Good fortune in!" ("Oni wa soto, fuku wa uchi!").
 Afterwards you pick up and eat as many beans as your age.
 Shrines and temples stage a variety of local ceremonies and festivities.

-* Feb 11 Kenkoku kinenbi - National Foundation Day
+* February 11 Kenkoku kinenbi 建国記念日 National Foundation Day

-According to the ancient myths, on this date in 660 B.C. the Japanese nation was founded the Meiji Constitution was proclaimed.
-Because of these connections to the system of emperor worship, the Occupation abolished Foundation Day, reinstated by the Japanese government in 1966.
+According to the ancient myths, on this date in 660 B.C. the Japanese nation was founded by Emperor Jimmu.
+The national holiday was established on February 11 during the Meiji Period and was known as Empire Day when people were encouraged to express love of country and patriotism.
+Because of this connection to the system of emperor worship, the Occupation abolished Foundation Day, reinstated by the Japanese government in 1966.
 In most cities various groups take to the streets and demonstrate against the revival of the imperial system.

 St Valentine's Day was launched by a chocolate manufacturer in 1958, with other chocolate companies following suit soon after.